GuptaAyush19/Suduko/README.md

     2. Click the <RUN.bat> file and it will execute automatically.

 In both the methods, the answer will saved in <solution.txt> for reference.

+The <soduko.txt> already has a default Suduko grid to check the workings of the program.